 -q Controls the output.
-Outputs only at the time of start and host Specifies the host name or IP address to which a packet is to be sent.
+Outputs only at the time of start and termination without displaying the progress.

+host Specifies the host name or IP address to which a packet is to be sent.

 EXAMPLE 1 Send a packet to the host name, scf0-hostname0, three times.